 At Virginia College, we go beyond getting you ready for a career.
-Our Career Services team will review your resume, assist you with interview techniques, discuss career choices and even help you start your job search.
+Our Career Development department will review your resume, assist you with interview techniques, discuss career choices and even help you start your job search.
 We maintain relationships with a number of medical employers, which can be helpful for graduates.
 Our door is always open, even after you graduate.

 Medical assistants serve as essential team members in doctor’s offices, urgent care centers and other healthcare facilities.
 Empathy and attention to detail are often desirable traits in these workers because they frequently serve patients and perform administrative tasks.
 In many practices, medical assistants are involved in many areas of operations, both behind the desk and in the exam room.

 Day-to-day responsibilities can vary depending on the needs of the workplace, but can include:

 According to the Bureau of Labor and Statistics, medical assistants earn an average of $31,910 per year or $15.34 an hour.
 Opportunities for medical assistants are expected to grow faster than the average for all occupations.* Earning a medical assistant’s degree could be a personally and professionally rewarding decision.

 Take the first step toward a rewarding career as a medical assistant.
 Fill out our request information form to learn how you can become a part of this exciting field.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Medical Assistants,http://www.bls.gov/ooh/healthcare/medical-assistants.htm (accessed March 2016).
 Expected growth rate through the year 2024.
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions, and do not guarantee actual growth or any particular salary.